harshnisar/the-plain/_posts/2019-01-15-notes-ai-government.md

  - Decoupling of existing processes to make space for intervention.
 Eg. The shapefiles required for the algorithm were being uploaded digitally only after the selection of roads was completed and hence didn’t give a point of intervention.

-Careful scoping of AI/ML interventions while understanding the constraints under which technology operates in Government is the key to successfully implementing this projects.
+Careful scoping of AI/ML interventions while understanding the constraints under which technology operates in Government is the key to successfully implementing these projects.

 ### Importance of clear internal Accountability
 The fact that I was internal and single-handedly pushing for this algorithm made it internally very easy to made accountable for incase things go awry.
 This acted as an additional personal incentive to be sure of what I advocating for.
 Although, I don’t think this is largely the case in other government technology projects especially if the solution was being proposed by a larger monolith corporation.
 The natural proposal is to ensure clear accountability measures for high priority projects.
 This would be two fold - better contract management with external vendors and having competent & clear roles designated inside the department for IT liaison.